Xentrk/x3mRouting/README.md

 * Thank you to [RMerlin](https://www.snbforums.com/members/rmerlin.10954/) for the [Asuswrt-Merlin](https://github.com/RMerl/asuswrt-merlin.ng) firmware and helpful support on the [snbforums.com](https://www.snbforums.com/forums/asuswrt-merlin.42/) website.
 To learn more about Asuswrt-Merlin firmware for Asus routers, visit the project website at [https://www.asuswrt-merlin.net/](https://www.asuswrt-merlin.net/).

+* I appreciate the collaboration with [Maghuro](https://github.com/maghuro/) who provided testing support for HND routers and contributed patches to accommodate the handling of the VPN Client clientlist nvram parms.
+His contributions especially helped optimize the code for **vpnrouting.sh** and **x3mRouting.sh**.

 * I want to also acknowledge the contributions of those who participated in the testing of x3mRouting Version 2.0.0: [Luizlp10](https://www.snbforums.com/members/luizlp10.66974/), [SomeWhereOverTheRainBow](https://www.snbforums.com/members/somewhereovertherainbow.64179/), [TechTinkerer](https://www.snbforums.com/members/techtinkerer.67560/), and [Torson](https://www.snbforums.com/members/torson.59919/)

 ## Version 2.0.0 Changes